What can be the consequences of insurance fraud?

 An internal registration is not visible to other insurers, but a CIS registration is.
 Foundation CIS stands for Foundation Central Information System.
 In their database they keep all insurance data that is important to share with insurers.
 Not only insurance fraud is registered, but also defaulters, a disqualification from driving or a criminal history.
 Insurers and agents can put this data into the national database.
 The database aims to make any risks for insurers manageable and prevent fraud as much as possible.

-Having a CIS registration makes it difficult to obtain new insurance.
-Before an insurer accepts an insurance application, it always checks the CIS database.
-Are you registered for insurance fraud?
-Then chances are they will refuse your application.
-You then pose too great a risk to the insurer.
-With a CIS registration you can actually only go to insurance company De Vereende.
-De Vereende specializes in insuring special cases and risks.
-Because of their wide acceptance policy you can still get insurance, even with a registration for insurance fraud.
+If you have a CIS record, it’s difficult to get new insurance.
+Before an insurer accepts an insurance application, they always check the CIS database.
+Are you listed for insurance fraud?
+If so, there’s a good chance they’ll reject your application.
+You are considered too high a risk for the insurer.
+With a CIS registration, your only real option is the insurance company De Vereende.
+De Vereende specializes in insuring unusual cases and risks.
+Thanks to their broad underwriting policy, you can still take out insurance even if you have a record of insurance fraud.

 # 5 Reporting to the CBV

 CBV stands for Center for Combating Insurance Crime.
-The CBV is a department within the Dutch Association of Insurers specifically for supporting insurers in tackling fraud and other forms of insurance crime.
-Are you applying in the insurance industry or a financial institution?
-Then chances are the company will consult the CBV and see your registration.
-This, of course, does not fit with the good first impression you want to make.
+The CBV is a division within the Dutch Association of Insurers, specifically dedicated to supporting insurers in combating fraud and other forms of insurance crime.
+Are you applying for a job in the insurance industry or at a financial institution?
+If so, there’s a good chance the company will consult the CBV and see your record.
+Naturally, that doesn’t help you make the good first impression you’re aiming for.
 They may also reject your application for this reason.
-So insurance fraud can also affect your career.
+Insurance fraud can therefore also have consequences for your career.

 #6 A fine, investigation costs and a higher premium

-In addition, your new insurance will also be more expensive.
-As mentioned, with a registration for insurance fraud you can only take out insurance with De Vereende.
-This does involve some extra costs.
-At De Vereende you pay a considerably higher premium for your insurance.
-Also, when taking out the insurance you have to pay three months of premium in advance.
-Finally, you pay a deposit.
-De Vereende can use this deposit to settle outstanding premiums if you are late in paying.
+In addition, your new insurance policy will also be more expensive.
+As mentioned, if you have a record of insurance fraud, you can only purchase insurance from Vereende.
+However, this comes with a number of additional costs.
+For example, at Vereende, you’ll pay a significantly higher premium for your insurance.
+You’ll also have to pay three months’ worth of premiums in advance when you take out the policy.
+Finally, you’ll pay a security deposit.
+Vereende can use this security deposit to offset any outstanding premiums if you’re late with your payments.

 #7 Reporting to the police